 Sarah Snook's cemetery wedding #Wedding Porn#black dress#cemetery#cleveland#goth#vegan July 23 2007 | Ariel arielmstallings I know I said before that your wedding is not a contest, and I still very firmly believe this.
 That said, I have yet to see a wedding as fabulously goth as Sarah Snook's.
 First, read this article to get the story on Sarah and her husband Chase's cemetery wedding in Cleveland.
 Then, head over here to see pictures of Sarah's amazing black dress (a dark remaking of Sarah's great-great-grandmother's 1870 wedding dress), the hearse they in rode on, and their vegan chocolate cherry cupcake tree.
 Then you tell me: have you ever seen a more deliciously dark wedding?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-You can get to know her better on her Insta stories.
-PREVIOUS I'm on GoodReads.com NEXT Lifting off together Show/Hide comments [ 7 ] I love that car!
+Subscribe to her newsletter to get the behind-the-scenes stuff.
+PREVIOUS Wedding cloaks NEXT Lifting off together Show/Hide comments [ 7 ] I love that car!
 Reply I'm getting married in two weeks.
 Someone posted a link to your site on my website, to re-start my Wedding Spirit, I think.
 And it worked.
 I only wish I'd read the book before I started planning.
 It's not that my wedding isn't "weird enough" it's just that I don't think it is "authentic" enough.
 I really needed to run across all of this today, though.
 Thanks!
 Reply My mom and dad were married in a cemetary back in 1981, but not because they particularly wanted to.
 My mom was pregnant with me at the time so the church refused to let her be married in the actual church.
 They let them use the chapel they used for funerals, which was still really nice, but all the guests had to drive through the cemetary to get there.
 Reply […] wedding dress trend would actually come to fruition this year.
 I mean sure, there have always been fabulous gothic brides who wear black, but rumor had it this was going to be the year that ladies other than my Brides Of The Night broke […] Reply I am looking for more info on a cemetery weddings.
 Love Sarah Snooks idea and the pics are beautiful.
 I live in the San Francisco area but would travel in Ca for a dark beautiful wedding… Reply Elissa, we have an archive of cemetery weddings: http://offbeatbride.com/tag/cemetery Reply Thank you soooo much dollface.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.